nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### Postconditions:
-- The contact is marked as a favourite, and it will appear at the top of the contact list or in a separate "Favourites" section for easier access.
+- The contact is marked as a favourite, and if 'favourite' is entered, it will appear at the top of the contact list for easier access.

 ---